chillenberger/npm-package-test-typescript/README.md

 REF: [AWS](https://docs.aws.amazon.com/codeartifact/latest/ug/npm-auth.html)

+## Commit
+This repository uses commitizen for structuring commit messages.

 ## Build Dist File
 The dist file is the project build output.
 To perform a new build run the command `npm build`.
 This will clean the dist folder and rebuild the library.